How Do Blood Thinners Help with Erectile Dysfunction?

 Beyond its effectiveness as an erectile dysfunction treatment, some people wonder if Viagra also works as a blood thinner.
 Here’s what you should know.

 Blood thinners facilitate more fluid blood flow throughout the body and help stop blood clots from forming.
-The two main kinds are:
+The two main kinds of blood thinning are:

 Warfarin